StragaSevera/StragaSevera-EventHorizon_Continued_Fork1/README.md

 # EventHorizon_Continued
 EventHorizon_Continued for The War Within

-The War Within - Alpha test
+The War Within - Alpha
-* Update for deprecated APIs
+* Updated for deprecated APIs

-Note: although this does not throw errors, that doesn't mean it works:
-* Some timers show cooldowns but most are incorrect

-* Many timers do not show current debuff or cooldowns

-* Various Other Shortcommings
+* Fixed issues with API wrappers

+The only class tested is Feral Druid and no class modules have been updated correctly for TWW
+* There are doubtless other shortcomings but core functionality is present and usuable